 Emergency Preparedness can mean different things to different people.
 Generally, it is recommended that you and your family are prepared for 72 hours in case an emergency hits.

 What To Keep In An Emergency Preparedness Kit:

 Food (prevent spoilage by using canned goods, energy bars, and other dried foods)

 First aid kit (bandages, alcohol/hydrogen peroxide, etc.)

-Extra keys for cars and house
+Extra keys for home and vehicles

 Some cash, preferably in smaller bills

 A copy of your emergency plan and contact information